 Nearby are several resorts and dining establishments where great food and breathtaking sunset views can be enjoyed.

 Keawakapu Beach is split between both Kihei and Wailea.
 From the Piilani Highway, take the Kilohana road exit towards the ocean.
-Follow the road to the bottom of the hill where entrance to the parking lot will be found on the left side of the road before you meet South Kihei road.
-If heading south on South Kihei road, turn left onto Kilohana road and the county parking lot will be immediately on your right.
+Follow the road to the bottom of the hill where the entrance to the parking lot will be found on the left side of the road before you meet South Kihei road.
+If heading south on South Kihei Road, turn left onto Kilohana road and the county parking lot will be immediately on your right.
 Parking is free and the lot hours are 7 am to 7 pm daily.